rh-telco-tigers/NetSentinel/docs/slack/configure-slack.md

 - Navigate to slack "Event Subscriptions" page.
 ![Retry Event Subscriptions](./images/007-slack.png)

 - Click on "Retry" if "Request URL" is not verified.
+Make sure NetSentinel app is fully up and running and you can hit this endpoint in browser.
 ![Verified Event Subscriptions](./images/008-slack.png)

 - Your application is now configured and installed in your Slack workspace.
 Go to [NetSentinel Workspace](https://netsentinel.slack.com/) and confirm that the `NetSentinelRHDev` app appears under the **Apps** section.